How to protect your virtual environment from data loss

 It’s been more than a decade since the release of the virtual environment.
-According to a study by Gartner, most firms report 75% or higher virtualization – proving that the virtualization market has moved from niche to mainstream.
-The positives of virtualization are definite, but the risk of data loss is still a potential downside.
-In this blog, we explore how your organization can protect its virtual environments from data loss.
+According to a study by Gartner, most firms report 75% or higher virtualisation – proving that the virtualisation market has moved from niche to mainstream.
+The positives of virtualisation are definite, but the risk of data loss is still a potential downside.
+In this blog, we explore how your organisation can protect its virtual environments from data loss.

 However, whether you use VMware, Hyper-V, Citrix, Oracle or any of the other hypervisors, there is still the potential for data loss.
 To avoid unnecessary data loss in virtual environments – here are five essential tips on how to protect your files:

 1. Use the right backup software for your virtual environment

 There are various backup software solutions on the market.
 Some are available to use both with VMware and HyperV solutions.
 The main factor to consider when choosing your backup software is how much time is needed to recover virtual machines (VMs) out of the backup and the VM templates.
 Additionally, good backup solutions for VMs are able to mount the backup while the files are transferred back to the main host system.

 2. A snapshot is not a backup

 Always create backups if you want to make sure that everything is recoverable in the event of a failure.
 Create snapshots if your changes are very important, and you don’t want to lose any data; this will cover the time frame between the last and the next backup.
 If you use snapshots, don’t try to build snapshots that build on each other, as this not only reduces performance but makes them more susceptible to error.